tlietz/Ball-Bounce-Client/README.md

 ## Code Architecture

-It has an ECS-like (entity component system) architecture.
+The game is created with an ECS (entity component system) architecture.

 The `Player` and `Ball` are entities, which are represented by `struct`s.